 Written By Kassandra Foreman / Reviewed By Ray Spotts

-Gum infections result from a build-up of plaque and bacteria in the mouth and along the gums.
+Gum infections result from a build-up of plaque and germs in the mouth and along the gums.
 When signs of a gum infection are found they must be addressed quickly to avoid complications such as illness, receding gums, shifting teeth, and even tooth loss.

 An infection within the gums can spread and enter the blood stream causing increasing illness until the infection is treated where it spread as well as in the gums where it started.
 Some ways to treat a gum infection naturally include mouthwash with antiseptic and antibacterial properties, oil pulling, baking soda, and essential oils.

 Signs of gum infection include gums that appear red or purple, swelling in the gums, bad breath, odd taste, puss, receding gums, heat from the area, and discomfort or pain around the teeth.

 All of these symptoms can occur when the germs build-up in and around the gums overtakes the healthy germs and an infection forms.
 It is important to treat the infection as soon as possible to avoid spreading and possible tooth loss.